DhanushAdithiya/StyleTransfer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+These are the prerequisites in order to run the project.

 * <a href="https://www.python.org/downloads/release/python-390/">Python 3.9</a>
 * <a href="https://docs.anaconda.com/free/anaconda/install/linux/">Conda Enviroment</a>